keyboard_arrow_up

 Rope Grades

-A classification of wire rope according to its breaking strength.
-The rank of grades according to increasing breaking strengths is as follows: Iron, Traction, Mild Plow Steel, Plow Steel, Improved Steel, Extra Improved Steel.
+Classification of wire rope by breaking strength.
+Grades, in ascending order of strength, include Iron, Traction, Mild Plow Steel, Plow Steel, Improved Steel, and Extra Improved Steel.

 Rigging Equipment